kyriosli/node-shared-cache/README.md

 It supports auto memory-management and fast object serialization.
 It uses a hashmap and LRU cache internally to maintain its contents.

+## Terms of Use

+This software (source code and its binary builds) is absolutely copy free and any download or modification except for unprohibited commercial use.
+But due to the complexity of this software, any bugs or runtime exceptions could happen when programs which includeed it run into an unexpected situation, which in most cases should be harmless but also have the chance to cause:

+  - program crash
+  - system down
+  - software damage
+  - hardware damage

+which would lead to data corruption or even economic losses.

+So when you are using this software, DO

+  - check the data
+  - double check the data
+  - avoid undefined behavior to happen

+To avoid data crupption, we use a read-write lock to ensure that data modification is exclusive.
+But when a program is writting data when something bad happens, for example, a SIGKILL, happens that crashes the program before the write is complete and lock is released, other processes may not be able to enter the exclusive region again.
+I do not use an auto recovery lock such as `flock` that will automatically release when process exits, just in case that wrong data is returned when performing a reading operation, or even, causing a segment fault.

 ## usage

 ```js